What is Hysteroscopy?

 - In rare cases, puncture of the bowel or bladder can occur.
-If this happen surgical repair of the complication will be necessary.
+If this happens, surgical repair of the complication will be necessary.

 - During hysteroscopy, fluid is injected to distend the uterus.
 This helps the surgeon see the lining of the uterus more clearly.
 In very rare cases, excess fluid can be absorbed by your system, lowering the sodium level.
-Low sodium level requires treatment to prevent more serious complications.
+Low sodium levels require treatment to prevent more serious complications.